Save Yourself from a Tax Bill: Update Your W-4 Now!

-Recent tax laws have changed the amount of income taxes withheld from your paycheck.
+New tax laws have changed the calculation for income taxes withheld from your paycheck.

-If you don't withhold enough tax, you could have an unexpected tax bill when you file your 2018 income tax return.
+If you don't withhold enough tax, you could have an unexpected tax bill when you file your tax return for 2018, 2019 and future years.

 If you're receiving retirement or other sources of nonwage income: